Helplink Mental Health’s Complaints Policy

 1) Informal complaint procedure

 While in no way diminishing the issue or the effects on individuals, an informal approach can often resolve matters.
-Where a client has a complaint, she/he should in the first seek to resolve the issue directly with the relevant member of staff/volunteer or, if preferable with the designated person.
+Where a client has a complaint, she/he/they should in the first seek to resolve the issue directly with the relevant member of staff/volunteer or, if preferable with the designated person.
 The objective of this approach is to resolve the difficulty with the minimum of conflict and stress for the individuals involved.

 2) Verbal or Written Complaint Procedure